tyang146/PokemonReviewAPI/README.md

 ## Features
 - Restful API and API documentation using OpenAPI and Swagger
 - Entity Framework Core
-- Authentication and Authorization using JWT and Identity
+- Authentication, Sessions, and Authorization using JWT and Identity
 - Data transfer object and AutoMapper
 - Migration and data seeding
 - Models and Controllers